Most of our patients can get an appointment on the same day.

 Doctor Care Anywhere will send you an email and text reminder 10 minutes before your appointment is due to start.

 Once you’ve logged in to your account, you can speak to a GP online via video or phone.
 You can also add any photos that might be useful for the GP to see before you have your appointment.

 Read through your updated, jargon-free notes after your consultation so you know exactly what you need to do to start feeling better.
 Your notes can also be shared with your NHS GP.

 Following on from your consultation you may be referred to a specialist for further treatment.

-If you need to be referred to a private specialist, your GP can email details of your referral directly to our AXA Health Fast Track Appointment service, so they can arrange your appointment3.
+If you have private healthcare benefits with AXA Health and need to be referred to a private specialist, your GP can email details of your referral directly to our AXA Health Fast Track Appointment service, so they can arrange your appointment3.

 Your referral will be securely stored on your patient record where you can download it as a PDF to share with your specialist, health insurer or whoever you need to.

 You may be eligible to fast and easy access to some tests and scans4.
 The GP can refer you directly, there may be no need to see a consultant first.
 You don’t even have to call us for authorisation, it's all done for you.